razzko/pdsnd_github/README.md

 ### Bikeshare Project
 The purpose of the Bikeshare project is to allow users to gain insightful statistics regarding bike share customers in Chicago, NYC and Washington.
 This project was built using knowledge and experience gained using Loops, IF statements as well as the NumPy and Panda libraries.
+The project would be useful for Bikeshare companies to make business decisions regarding possible expansions.

 ### Files used
 chicago.csv